 How do I calculate my true cost (“landed cost”) of products?
-This is a question we frequently hear, and it’s based mainly on three areas of uncertainty:
+This is a question we frequently hear from our customers and prospects, and it’s based mainly on three areas of uncertainty:

 - What costs should I take into account?